50 Most Valuable Dimes Worth Money

 In 1809, the Draped Bust made way for the Capped Bust, which featured a portrait of Liberty wearing a pointed cap (known as the “Phrygian Cap”) on her head.

-This cap was styled after the ones worn in Ancient Greece and was an important symbol of freedom in America during the Revolutionary War.
+This cap was styled after Ancient Greece caps and was an important symbol of freedom in America during the Revolutionary War.

 1822 Capped Bust Dime Small Date